gianlazz/Lazztech.Cloud/GianDevNotes.md

 Improved all of the test mocks to accept ctor parameters and refactored all of the test cases over.
 I then added in stdout data for multiperson image output.

 I just relised I don't have all of the mock data setup yet.

+## Tuesday August 14, 2018
+## Sprint 2, Json Snapshot Persistance & Multiple Subjects

+After adding in the multiperson face_recognition and face_detection stdout test data the test passed in finding two people.
+It does however have the facebounding box values not assigned for the second person.
+I think I may remember leaving code in there specifying only the first person.

+I also removed all of the results where the ImageDir contains "/known/" since that's not as constructive to output for now.
+I may want to handle the known people differently.